-Your immune system has two main branches of response: innate and adaptive immunity.
+Your immune system has two main branches of response which are:1,2,3

-The two response systems were once considered separate, with adaptive immunity thought of as more sophisticated and potent of the two.
-However, researchers are noticing they are extensively interdependent – and one of the key players in this crosstalk is a class of proteins called toll-like receptors.
+The two response systems were once considered separate, with adaptive immunity thought of as the more sophisticated and potent of the two.
+However, researchers are noticing they are extensively interdependent – and one of the key players in this crosstalk is a highly specialized cell known as the mast cell.

 What Are Toll-Like Receptors?

-- Lipopeptides – Structurally-diverse metabolites produced by bacteria and fungi, helps them during colonization of new habitats and during formation of biofilms.
+- Lipopeptides: Structurally-diverse metabolites produced by bacteria and fungi which help them during the colonization of new habitats and during the formation of biofilms

 Toll-Like Receptors: The Link Between Innate and Adaptive Immunity

-Upon binding to PAMPs, all known human TLRs except TLR3 activate downstream signaling.
-This results in cascading reactions where mast cells mount an immune response.
-Mast cells can participate in direct defense against the pathogen in two ways: phagocytosis and reactive oxygen species (ROS) production.
+Upon binding to PAMPs, your TLRs activate downstream signaling – resulting in cascading reactions where mast cells mount an immune response.
+Mast cells participate in the direct defense against invading pathogens in a few ways:10,11,12

 9 Treatments for Mast Cell Activation Syndrome